-How do you develop good employees?
-There are some basic philosophies about managing employees that you need to understand.
+Once you’ve hired the right person, how do you develop them into a good employee?
+There are some basic philosophies about

 The first thing you need to realize is: the strong-arm style of management just doesn’t work!